Part of the

 The lorry trundles on, together with hundreds of others, through the long, hot afternoon.
 Northwards.
 Ever onwards.
 Towards the front line.

 But all that fighting, in France and Italy and everywhere else, seems a long, long way away when you are having a nice quiet walk with your mum in Sutton Park.
 Here, in this part, there is not even any danger from flying golf balls like there is nearer to the Streetly entrance.
-There, if you see one which has missed you now lying on the ground, all by itself, you mustn’t touch it.
+There, if you see one which has just missed you and is now lying on the ground, all by itself, you mustn’t touch it.
 If they see you doing that, they’ll yell at you.
 I think it spoils their game.
 I have no idea why.
 They are really funny people.

 Mum and I walk out of the Park through the little gate.
 Are you going to walk with us, back up the Chester Road, and see what I can see?